Hate Story 4

-Hate Story 4 (styled as Hate Story IV) is a 2018 Indian Hindi-language revenge thriller film directed by Vishal Pandya and written by Sammeer Arora.
+Hate Story 4 (styled as Hate Story IV) is a 2018 Indian Hindi-language erotic thriller film directed by Vishal Pandya and written by Sammeer Arora.
 The film features Urvashi Rautela, Karan Wahi and Vivan Bhatena in the lead roles.
-The film marks Bollywood debut of Punjabi film actress Ihana Dhillon.
-It is the fourth installment in the Hate Story film series and it received mostly negative reviews from critics.
-The film was declared Below Average at the box office by BoxOfficeIndia.com.
+The film marks the Bollywood debut of Punjabi film actress Ihana Dhillon.
+It is the fourth installment in the Hate Story film series and it received negative response from critics.
+The film was declared "average" at the box office.

 Plot

 The movie starts with Tasha confronting Aryan about their intimate photo, which had been sent to her phone anonymously.
 Aryan's girlfriend Rishma appears with a gun to kill him.
 In a tussle, Rishma is shot and dies.